-Being 'Fair and Inclusive' are one of our core values at Staffordshire University and therefore we strike to ensure this is delivered within all our services for all our staff, students and communities.
-At present we are only able to report on male and female gender pay gap deatils and we aim to address non-binary data capture as a part of our Data Integrity project.
+Being 'Fair and Inclusive' is one of our core values at University of Staffordshire and therefore we strive to ensure this is delivered within all our services for all our staff, students and communities.

+What is the gender pay gap?